With Van Gaal, Dutch are dangerous again

 Nine wins from 10 qualifying games made the Dutch the first European team to qualify for Brazil and should have served as warning of what was to come – but after their Euro flop, there were few true believers.

-Van Gaal has transformed the squad however, while crucially keeping core of players who were truly irreplaceable – Robin van Persie and Arjen Robben and totally overhauling his defence.
+Van Gaal has transformed the squad however, while crucially keeping core of players who were truly irreplacable – Robin van Persie and Arjen Robben and totally overhauling his defence.

 None of the defenders that played against Spain in Soccer City have made the trip to Brazil but experienced midfielders Nigel de Jong and Wesley Sneijder were wisely retained.